seahyinghang8/asst3/cloud_readme.md

   8. Finally, click `Create`

 Now that you've created a VM instance on Google Cloud, you should be able to __SSH__ into to.
-The simplest way to do so is to use the `gcloud` command.
-You can use it on your local console or on the Google Cloud shell.
+2 ways to do so are to either use the `gcloud` command (which you can use it on your local console or on the Google Cloud shell) or to open it from the VM instance page (the one that shows a list of all your VM instances).

 Once you've finally SSH'd into your VM instance, you need to do the following so that it's ready to run your programming assignment: